 Featured Practices

-In Mr. Nessim’s general commercial litigation practice, he represents clients in breach of contract, partnership, real estate, employment and business tort cases.
+In Mr. Nessim’s general commercial civil litigation practice, he represents clients in breach of contract, partnership, real estate, employment and business tort cases in a variety of industries and settings.
+He has long been recognized as a top general commercial civil litigation attorney by Best Lawyers in America® and other publications.

 Education & Admissions